mspassov/StockJourney/README.md

-# StockDaddy - HCI Project
+# StockJourney - A Visual Portfolio Tracker